 There are many famous Greeks.
 We refer sometimes to their many achievements, discoveries, and inventions as "Gifts from the Greeks".
 Most historians agree the Greek culture was a foundation culture of Western Civilization, which means a root or a beginning.
 There is no doubt that the ancient Greek civilization has been immensely influential on language, literature, educational systems, philosophy, art and architecture, politics, theatre, drama, medicine, and mathematics.
-Here are a few of the famous Greeks who changed the ancient world, and whose achievements live on today, including Hippocrates, Archimedes, Aristotle, Socrates, Aesop, Homer, Plato, Pericles, and Alexander the Great.
+Here are a few of the famous Greeks who changed the ancient world, and whose achievements live on today, including Hippocrates, Archimedes, Socrates, Aesop, Homer, Plato, Pericles, and more.

 Socrates: There were many teachers in ancient Athens.
 Socrates was one of the most famous.
 He used questions to help his students think about things and question things.
 He asked questions like: "How can we improve our government?
 Are the stories about the gods real? " Some nobles in Athens thought he was mocking the gods and they put him on trial, which was a sad day for free speech in ancient Athens.

 Plato: Plato was a philsospher and writer.
 He started the first school of higher learning in the Western world, in Athens.
 His teacher was Socrates.

 Aristotle: Aristotle is remembered for his sayings.
 He is still quoted today.
 For example, Aristotle said: "We think in pictures.
 If you wish to change what you think, change the picture."
 Aristotle was also a scientist.
 He insisted that the Earth was a globe, and that the Earth revolved around the sun.
 In later times, his beliefs were ignored, but in more modern times, it was discovered that Aristotle was right!
 Artistle taught the young prince Alexander, prince of Macedonia, a country to the north of the Greek city-states.